Nikolai Tymoshenko: Discovery of remains and panic

 The recent disappearances of the two women, followed by the unrelated disappearance of a female mortuary worker, sparked fears that a serial killer was operating in Mogilev.
 On March 23, utility workers found Karaseva's torso, wrapped up in her red jacket, near the Yubileiny-Fatina bridge.
-Around that time, a husband and wife found a bag containing ribs and a spine, but mistook them for dog meat.
-The couple took the ribs home, cooked them and ate them, before throwing away the bones on the following morning.
-In the evening, the couple were visited by policemen, who informed them that the remains they had eaten were actually human.
+Around that time, a husband and wife found a bag containing ribs and a spine but mistook them for dog meat.
+The couple took the ribs home, cooked and ate them before throwing away the bones the following morning.
+In the evening, the couple were visited by policemen, who informed them that the remains they had eaten were human.

 After Bykova's remains were found as well, panic ensued in the Fatina district.
-In the span of ten days, three men were arrested for the murders, but each was released after it was determined that they were innocent.
+In ten days, three men were arrested for the murders, but each was released after it was determined that they were innocent.
 Rumors of all kinds started spreading, ranging from organ trafficking gangs to a supposed note being found at one crime scene, with the perpetrator proclaiming that he wanted to kill all women.
 In a press statement, the Secretary of the Mogilev Prosecutor's Office Alla Kuznetsova refuted claims that a serial killer was operating in the area, saying that the murders were likely the result of "either a scandal, drunkenness, or a showdown on domestic grounds".

 Arrest, trial, and sentence

 As part of their investigation into the murders, authorities ordered that all male residents of Fatina Street must provide samples of their saliva.
 Among them was Tymoshenko, and once his sample was compared to semen found on one of the bodies, it was determined to be a positive match.
 He was apprehended soon after, and once his apartment was examined, authorities found bloodstains that were linked to both murder victims.

 Although he initially attempted to deny responsibility, Tymoshenko eventually realized that the evidence was overwhelming and confessed to the crimes.
-He explained in detail how the events had transpired, but tried to place the blame on the victims for calling him a bum.
+He explained in detail how the events had transpired but tried to place the blame on the victims for calling him a bum.
 A forensic psychological examination determined that he was sane, noting that Tymoshenko's only notable issues were several episodes of delirium tremens caused by his chronic alcoholism.
-Due to his admissions, the prosecutors did not seek the death penalty.
+Due to his admission, the prosecutors did not seek the death penalty.
 He was found guilty on all charges and sentenced to life imprisonment - upon hearing the verdict, Tymoshenko said that while he admitted that he was guilty, he felt no remorse for what he had done.